 An official withdrawal occurs when a student has formally requested to be withdrawn from the University.
 The student must submit a Complete Withdrawal Form, available on the student portal.
+If a student notifies his Student Services Advisor of his intent to withdrawal from the University but did not complete the Official Withdrawal form, the Student Services Advisor will notify the Office of Academic Records of the official withdrawal.

 An unofficial withdrawal occurs when a student has stopped attending any coursework for a period of 14 consecutive days or more but has not communicated a desire to officially withdraw from the University.